-I look forward to sharing photos and more details of our white and wood kitchen (including butler’s pantry) with you in the coming weeks.
+I look forward to sharing photos and more details of our white and wood kitchen (including butler’s pantry).
 As of right now, we’re still waiting on a final coat of paint on the walls, plus sconce over our floating wood shelves (see update here).
 I’m also looking for a new rug and counter stools.
 We’ll get there eventually!

-If you want a sneak peek, be sure to follow along on Instagram.
+If you want to see more, be sure to follow along on Instagram.
 Look under “New Build” in my story highlights.
-It’s where I share little snippets and progress updates first.
+It’s where I share little snippets and progress updates first, especially new kitchen decor.

 Building a new home too?
 Let me know if you have any questions about our process, specific selections or what we’ve learned so far.
 I’d love to make it an easier process for you.